-In Ethiopia there have been celebrations marking the first anniversary of the founding of the People's Militia.
+Background: In Ethiopia there have been celebrations marking the first anniversary of the founding of the People's Militia.
 One year ago the leaders of the ruling Provisional Military Administrative Council called on the people to support them in defence of what the leadership described as "the nation's honour and integrity on various fronts".

 SYNOPSIS: Since then the People's Militia has grown to a special force of about 100,000 men and women -- and during the anniversary celebrations at their Tatak Training Ground a large number of them took part in a full-scale parade, which featured both traditional and more modern military detachments.
 Floats depicting the progress of the revolution were also on display.